-Gustav Martinsson is Associate Professor in Financial Economics at Royal Institute of Technology (KTH).
+Gustav Martinsson is Associate Professor in Financial Economics at Stockholm University.
 Martinsson is also a Visiting Research Fellow at Swedish House of Finance (SHoF) and Project Manager of the Governance research group at Mistra Financial Systems (MFS).

 Martinsson obtained his doctoral degree in 2010 at KTH.
 He joined the Institute for Financial Research (SIFR) in 2010 as a post doc researcher.
 In 2011, Martinsson was awarded a three-year Wallander post-doc scholarship.
 Martinsson has been Visiting Research Fellow at SHoF since its inception in 2011.